Loading

 Keep your email marketing relevant with automation

 Email is one of the most effective marketing channels.
 You can directly connect with your target customers and use tools like segmentation and drip campaigns to deliver the right message to the right people at the right time.
-And when you use Zapier to integrate your email marketing with other tools in your marketing toolbox, you can add even more fuel to the fire.
+And when you use Zapier to automate your email marketing, you can add even more fuel to the fire.

-This article was originally published in December 2020 and was updated in March 2022 by Elena Alston.
+This article was originally published in December 2020, written by Jasmine Williams.
+It was most recently updated in February 2024 by Elena Alston.

 Get productivity tips delivered straight to your inbox